-Figure 6-80.
-Initialize Port(s) window (MAC based 802.1x)
+Figure 6-77.
+Initialize Ports (MAC-based 802.1x) window

 To initialize ports, first choose the switch in the switch stack by using the Unit pull-down menu, then the range of ports in the From and To field.
 Then the user must specify the MAC address to be initialized by entering it into the MAC Address field and checking the corresponding check box.
 To begin the initialization, click Apply.